Hello, and thanks for visiting my website.

 At the age of fifteen I studied silversmithing at the Sheffield College of Art.
 There I rubbed shoulders with David Mellor, Keith Tyssen, and Brian Asquith, each to become a leading exponent of Industrial Design.
 Within a few short years, I became assisitant to Brian Asquith.
 He was a great influence upon my cultural awareness, and in turn encouraged my painting style.

 Throughout the 1960s, I lectured on The History of Silver, at the Sheffield College of Art.
 This was soon to whet my appetite for teaching full time.
 So, following a training course in Design and Technology in the early 1970s, I entered teaching, and moved to the Midlands.
-My teaching career spanned 30 years, during which time I was an examiner for the Cambridge Board, ran various Inset courses for Coventry teachers of Graphic Design, and co-authored a school textbook entitled, "First Technology", published by Hodder and Stoughton in 1989.
+My teaching career spanned 30 years, during which time I was an examiner for the Cambridge Board, ran various Inset courses for Coventry teachers of Graphic Design, and illustrated a school textbook entitled, "First Technology", published by Hodder and Stoughton in 1989.

 It wasn't until I retired from teaching that I took to my paintbrushes in earnest.
 I now paint full-time from my Midlands studio.